16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 Also check our 10 Best Compact Travel Umbrellas For Commuters

-14. Pocket Tissues
+14. Pocket Kleenex

 In the past I’ve been caught out by sneezing.
 Just randomly, I’ll sneeze a couple of times and then I can NOT stop my nose running.